2005 Regular Session

 BE IT FURTHER RESOLVED, That these proposed amendments shall be submitted by the Secretary of State to the qualified electors at an election to be held on the first Tuesday after the first Monday of November 2005, as provided by Section 273 of the Constitution and by general law, with the amendments in this resolution being voted on as one amendment since the proposed amendments pertain to one subject.

-BE IT FURTHER RESOLVED, That the explanation of this proposed amendment for the ballot shall read as follows: "This proposed constitutional amendment deletes the requirement that bills in the Legislature be read on three different days and before the vote on their final passage."
+BE IT FURTHER RESOLVED, That the explanation of this proposed amendment for the ballot shall read as follows: "This proposed constitutional amendment provides that elections of statewide public officials will occur in 2006 and every four years thereafter."